Arctic & Alaska

 Itinerary in Brief

-- Day 7: Nuuk, the capital of Greenland
+• Day 3: Nuuk, Capital of Greenland

-- Day 9: Prins Christian Sund
+• Day 6: Prins Christian Sund and Aappilattoq

-- Day 10: Skjoldungen, Southeast Greenland
+• Day 7: Skjoldungen, Southeast Greenland

-- Day 11: At sea, en route to Reykjavik, Iceland
+• Day 11: At sea, en route to Reykjavik, Iceland

-- Day 12: Reykjavík, Iceland
+• Day 12: Reykjavík, Iceland

 This itinerary is a guide only and is subject to change due to weather, sea state and other conditions beyond control.

-On the first day of our expedition, we board our chartered flights in Keflavik, Iceland or Copenhagen, Denmark, bound for Kangerlussuaq on the west coast of Greenland (both flight options are available, please contact us for more information).
+On the first day of our expedition, we arrive in Kangerlussuaq on the west coast of Greenland, the hub for travel in this vast island.

 Situated at the head of a 160km long fjord of the same name, Kangerlussuaq is Greenland's only inland town, and was established as Sondrestrom Air Base/Bluie West-8 by American troops in 1941.
 Existing largely to service the airport, the town of Kangerlussuaq itself retains a strong 'Cold War' feeling, hinting at its extensive American military use before it was signed over to the Greenlandic Government in 1992.
 Today Kangerlussuaq is Greenland's largest air hub, with flights arriving daily from Denmark and around the country.
 It's stable climate and lack of fog makes it ideal as an airport, but it exhibits some of the most varied temperatures in the country, commonly registering the highest summer and lowest winter temperatures due to its inland location.